impinj/is-tool/README.md

 1. Submit a pull request.

-This tool uses the MIT license.
+This tool uses the Apache v2.0 license.
 See the LICENSE file.